Janice Cayman

-Janice Cayman (/nl-BE/; born 12 October 1988) is a Belgian professional footballer who plays as an attacking midfielder for Women's Super League club Leicester City, which she captains, and the Belgium national team.
-She is the Belgium's most-capped female player of all-time, and is second in the absolute list of Belgian senior appearances behind Jan Vertonghen.
+Janice Cayman (/nl-BE/; born 12 October 1988) is a Belgian professional footballer who plays as an attacking midfielder for Eredivisie Vrouwen club PSV Eindhoven and the Belgium national team.
+She is the Belgium's most-capped female player of all time, and is second in the absolute list of Belgian senior appearances behind Jan Vertonghen.

 Early life

 Cayman grew up a fan of Brazilian international Romário, citing him as the inspiration for why she wore the number 11 during her time at Leicester City.

 Club career

 Cayman previously played for Montpellier HSC and FCF Juvisy in the French First Division, OH Leuven and DVC Eva's Tienen in the Belgian First Division and Florida State Seminoles in the NCAA, also playing the European Cup with Tienen.
 Cayman made three appearances for the NWSL's Western New York Flash in 2016, a season which culminated with the team's first ever NWSL Championship.
 This was also the first trophy of Cayman's professional career.